 6. “Employee” means all the present employees and Directors of the Company.

-7. “Vigil Officer” means an officer of the Company nominated by the Managing Director (MD) to receive the complaints and confidential information regarding the alleged misconducts from the employees, maintaining records thereof, placing the same before the Audit Committee for its disposal and concluding the investigation with final decisions thereof.
+7. “Vigil Officer” means an officer of the Company nominated by the Audit Committee to receive the complaints and confidential information regarding the alleged misconducts from the employees, maintaining records thereof, placing the same before the Audit Committee for its disposal and concluding the investigation with final decisions thereof.

 8. “Secured Disclosure” means a concern or a complaint raised by an employee or group of employees of the Company, through a written communication and made in good faith which discloses or demonstrates information about any activities mentioned under the title “SCOPE” with respect to the Company.
 However, the Secured Disclosures should be factual and not speculative or in the nature of an interpretation/ conclusion and should contain as much specific information as possible and also backed by the requisite proof to allow for proper assessment of the nature and extent of the concern.